Implicit Actor Critic Coupling via a Supervised Learning Framework for RLVR: Methodology

 \section{Methodology}

-In this section, we first establish the preliminaries for RLVR, and then introduce \textbf{PACS}, a novel RLVR framework that achieves im\textbf{P}licit \textbf{A}ctor–\textbf{C}ritic coupling through a \textbf{S}upervised learning framework.
-We present the overall framework, followed by a detailed gradient analysis that illustrates the effectiveness of our approach, and conclude with practical design considerations to instantiate the implementation.
+In this section, we first establish the preliminaries for RLVR before introducing \textbf{\ours}, a novel framework achieving im\textbf{P}licit \textbf{A}ctor–\textbf{C}ritic coupling via \textbf{S}upervised learning.
+We then detail the overall framework, validate its effectiveness through gradient analysis, and conclude with practical implementation designs.